 Yes.

-My problem is about benefits or coverage.
-Go to Section 4: "Coverage decisions and appeals" on page 151.
+No. My problem is about benefits or coverage.
+My problem is not about benefits or Go to Section 4: "Coverage decisions and coverage. appeals" on page 150.
+Skip ahead to Section 10: "How to make a complaint" on page 190.

-No.